Big Sur California, USA Travel Guide

 Arrive early for parking.
 Walk Cypress Grove Trail to see iconic trees.
 Look for sea otters, harbor seals, and whales (migration seasons).
 Premier spot for nature photography.
 You can book Guided tours of the reserve for a deeper understanding.

-World-renowned for photography, diving, and wildlife viewing.
+World-renowned for photography, diving, plus seeing wildlife.
 Various trails for different lengths of walks.

 Abundant marine wildlife, including sea otters, harbor seals, sea lions, and various bird species.
 Whale spotting during migration seasons.